Lawmakers propose to outlaw shipping of vaping products

 This possible change with Senate Bill 2231, store owners would need to obtain a retail tobacco permit to sell vaping products and all purchases would need to be made face-to-face.

-While in the nation’s capitol, five of the largest e-cigarette manufactures faced questions by the U.S. Congress.
+While in the nation’s capitol, five of the largest e-cigarette manufacturers faced questions by the U.S. Congress.

 Juul CEO, K.C.
 Crosthwaite, tells lawmakers they will work hard to win the trust of the public and are taking steps to prevent teens from getting their hands on their products.